St. George's, Grenada: Anglican church

 St. George's Anglican Church was built in 1825, and a clock was later added in 1904 which plays the Westminster chimes on the hour.
 The church laid in ruin for a decade following heavy damage from Hurricane Ivan in 2004, when it continued to be used informally by locals for both prayer as well as school classes.
 Following several years of reconstruction work since the mid-2010s, the building returned to its function as a church.

 Fort George

 Located on the promontory to the west of the harbour is Fort George.
 Built in 1705 by the French, many of the buildings are now used by the police.
 One of the rooms has been converted to a gym and another to a sort of sewing room.
 Much of the fort is still intact and open to visitors.

-However, the buildings are very dilapidated, from a combination of hurricane damage and neglect, and there is little or no information within the fort itself.
-There's a good view from the battlements.
-There is a $2.00 per person fee to visit the Fort.
+The fort's buildings are in a dilapidated condition due to hurricane damage and neglect.
+The battlements provide views of the surrounding area.
+An admission fee is charged for entry.